Ecological inheritance: Examples

-Ecological inheritance has significant implications for macroevolution.
+Also, ecological inheritance can occur within a species that effects the entire biosphere, and thus ecological inheritance has significant implications for macroevolution.
 Ancestral species may modify environments through their niche construction that may have consequences for other species, sometimes millions of years later.
-For instance, cyanobacteria produced oxygen as a waste product of photosynthesis (see great oxygenation event), which dramatically changed the composition of the Earth’s atmosphere and oceans, with vast macroevolutionary consequences.
+For instance, cyanobacteria produced oxygen as a waste product of photosynthesis (see great oxygenation event), which dramatically changed the composition of the Earth's atmosphere and oceans, with vast macroevolutionary consequences.